Legal Information Institute: LII Supreme Court Collection and LII Bulletin

 LII has an extensive collection of law from the Supreme Court of the United States.
 It hosts all Supreme Court decisions since 1990 and over 600 historic Supreme Court pre-1992 decisions in web form (by party name, by authoring justice, and by topic).

 The LII Supreme Court Bulletin is LII's free Supreme Court email-based subscriber and web-based publication service.
 The Bulletin provides subscribers with two distinct services.
 The first is a notification service.
 LII Bulletin emails subscribers with timely notification of when the US Supreme Court has handed down a decision.
 It also provides subscribers links to the full opinions of those cases on the LII site.

 The second service of LII Bulletin is a preview and analysis service for upcoming Supreme Court cases.
 Subscribers to the Bulletin receive legal analysis of upcoming Supreme Court cases with the intention of providing sophisticated yet accessible previews of the cases.
 LII selectively recruits second- and third-year students of the Cornell Law School to comprise the LII Bulletin editorial board.
 The Bulletin editorial board is responsible for every aspect of the journal's management, from selecting decisions for commentary to researching, writing, editing, and producing the journal content in HTML.

 Wex Legal Dictionary and Encyclopedia

-LII publishes a wiki called the Wex Legal Dictionary/Encyclopedia.
-As a wiki, it is a collaboratively authored, freely available legal reference.
-Qualified legal experts are allowed to post and edit entries on legal topics within Wex.
+LII publishes the Wex Legal Dictionary/Encyclopedia.
+It is a freely available legal reference, but editing is restricted.
+Once vetted, and subject to approval, qualified legal experts are allowed to post and edit entries on legal topics within Wex.
+Wex has since 2020 been continuously edited and supplemented by the Wex Definitions Team, a group of supervised Cornell Law student editors.